-Benefit adjustment: Benefits are adjusted every 2 years for changes in the consumer price index and wage index.
-If the annual consumer price index increases by more than 4%, the adjustment may be brought forward.
+Benefit adjustment: Benefits are adjusted every 2 years for changes in the consumer price index and wage index; may be adjusted annually if the annual consumer price index increases by more than 4%.
 If the consumer price index increases by less than 5% in a 2-year period, the adjustment may be postponed.